 TAPS (activity on our contactless ticketing system) 💳

 Then in 2016, when the new Tube contract launched with Global (known then as Exterion Media), we saw a dramatic shift in data strategy.
 There was significant investment in utilising Oyster and Contactless payment data.

 - The new capability allowed us to see the geo-demographic makeup of every single entry and exit on the network within a 15-minute increment

 - Global built innovative new tools to visualise and plan targeted campaigns based on this data

-- As a result, this new capability won two industry awards – MediaTel Research Awards ‘Best Use of Data’ and the Connies ‘Best Use of Connected Data’
+- As a result, this new capability won two industry awards.
+It won MediaTel Research Awards ‘Best Use of Data’ and the Connies ‘Best Use of Connected Data’

 WiFi data 📶

-Following a pilot run to assess the technology and public opinion, we released a full report revealing how the information could be used to reduce crowding and prioritise investment.
+Following a pilot run to assess the technology and public opinion, we released a full report.
+This revealed how the information could be used to reduce crowding and prioritise investment.

-Our Data Science team has created 3D models of every station on the network, which have then been used to define how people walk through every ticket hall, platform and corridor.
+Our Data Science team has created 3D models of every station on the network.
+These models have been used to define how people walk through every ticket hall, platform and corridor.

-Our science team created a proposition that uses depersonalised data probes to create a flow of how passengers move through the station.
+Our science team created a proposition that uses depersonalised data probes.
+This created a flow of how passengers move through the station.
 This gives us and Global a unique understanding of how passengers are travelling through our stations and across the network, both historically and in near real-time.